corda/corda/docs/source/design/hadr/design.md

 For the March 31st timeline, I hope that we can achieve a more fully automatic node failover state, with the Artemis broker running as a cluster too.
 I include a diagram of a fully scaled Corda for completeness and so that I can discuss what work is re-usable/throw away.

 With regards to DR it is unclear how this would work where synchronous replication is not feasible.
 At this point we can only investigate approaches as an aside to the main thrust of work for HA support.
 In the synchronous replication mode it is assumed that the file and database replication can be used to ensure a cold DR backup.

-## Requirements

-* A node running Corda Enterprise should be Highly Available and resilient to component failures
-* Corda must enable effective recovery in the event of an unplanned outage

 ## Proposed Solution
 ### Current (single process)